-UK inflation unchanged in May as cost of living remains high
+UK inflation shock as food costs keeps cost of living high

 The Bank of England is expected to raise interest rates on Thursday in a bid to slow prices from rising as fast.

-Part of the Bank's job is to keep inflation at a target rate of 2% - far lower than the current rate of 8.7%.
+Part of the Bank's job is to keep inflation at a target rate of 2% - far lower than the current rate of 8.7% and the markets have already priced in a interest rate hike.

-It has been steadily raising interest rates since the end of 2021, which make the cost of borrowing money more expensive, in response to consumer prices soaring.
+The Bank has been steadily raising interest rates since the end of 2021, which make the cost of borrowing money more expensive, in response to consumer prices soaring.

 This has led to concerns over loans, particularly mortgages, with homeowners facing large increases in repayments when fixed-term deals come to an end.